This site contains affiliate links, view the disclosure for more information.

 If you like to take super neat notes and have everything all in one place, an iPad Pro is a great option.

-It's a great alternative to a laptop for anyone that prefers to take notes rather than typing on a computer.
+It's a great alternative to a laptop for anyone that prefers to "write" notes rather than typing on a computer.

 I would say this is one of the more practical essentials but one of my most used.
 Computer chargers are always so short so it's great to have the extra length when you're at the coffee shop or library and are far away from an outlet.

-I permanently have mine on my charger because it can stretch so much further!
+I permanently have mine connected to my charger because it can stretch so much further!

 My really stylish friend and I came up with the what the "cool" girls (relative terms - I know this won't be everyone's thing) guide to what everyone is wearing out.
 It's actually crazy accurate and I am about to buy everything we found haha.